seinecle/gephi-tutorials/docs/generated-slides/subdir/simple-project-from-a-to-z-en_temp_pdf.md

 Select the maximum value for anti-aliasing, and multiply values for width and height for higher resolution.
 For example, resolution x 3 is width = 3072 and heighth = 2304

 image::en/configuration-screenshot-en.png[align="center",title="The configuration panel for screenshots"]

+//ST: 2. exporting a pdf or svg picture

+//ST: !
+Let's switch to the preview panel:

+image::Switching-to-the-preview-panel.png[align="center",title="Switching to the preview panel"]

+//ST: !
+The preview panel is dedicated to the preparation of the picture to be exported as a pdf or svg, which are "scalable": in pdf or sv, the resolution of the graph will remain perfect, even with a strong zoom.
+But as you see, it means the network is now looking different than in the Overview.

+//ST: !
+CAUTION: contrary to the Overview panel, here you need to hit the "refresh" button after each parameter change.

+image::Updating-the-parameters.png[align="center",title="Updating the parameters"]

 == (to be continued)